 The U.K. is not alone in its caution; France too has extended its lockdown until May 11.
 But the U.K. does appear to be behind its European peers with regards to a robust testing regime, which could allow the identification of those that are safe to return to work, and those that are not.

-.
+Department of Health data on Wednesday showed the U.K. had conducted almost 16,000 tests on Tuesday.
 In comparison, German Health Minister Jens Spahn said at a press conference last week that Germany was carrying out 100,000 tests per day.

 Some economists, including JP Morgan's David Mackie, believe that exit strategies need to include "age-and morbidity-related restrictions," which could enable a significant proportion of the workforce return.